Jonatan-Gani/sys_monitoring/README.md

-Here’s a clean **README.md** content that you can easily copy and paste.

----

 # **System Monitoring Script**

 This script monitors system metrics such as CPU load, temperature, RAM usage, disk usage, network activity, and estimates power consumption for a Linux-based system (e.g., Raspberry Pi).
 It logs the data in a CSV file, archives logs daily, and sends Telegram alerts when thresholds are exceeded.